garystafford/k8s-istio-observe-backend/README.md

 __Work In Progress__

-The (7) Go-based, RESTful microservices are designed to generate service-to-service, service-to-db (MongoDB), and service-to-queue-to-service (RabbitMQ) IPC (inter-process communication).
-These communications can be observed using Istio's observability tools.
+The (7) Go-based, RESTful microservices, which make up the distributed system, are designed to generate service-to-service, service-to-db (MongoDB), and service-to-queue-to-service (RabbitMQ) IPC (inter-process communication).
+These distributed communications can be observed using Istio's observability tools, when the system is deployed to Kubernetes.

 A 'trace' JSON object is returned by each service to the up-stream calling service (show below).
 The traces have no real function other than to confirm the service-to-service calls succeeded.
 They do not support or enhance Istio's observability capabilities.